“Nothing would be more tiresome than eating and drinking if God had not made them a pleasure as well as a necessity.”

 It was clear early on that food and drink wouldn’t be the only focus of the tour.
 Andre was keen to show us ‘my Porto’ which included historical facts and anecdotes about the city.

 The food – and drink– we sampled, matched the enjoyment of the walking tour.
-Though I enjoyed just about everything, I also had my favourites.
+Though I enjoyed just about everything, I also had my favorites.

 A Loja dos Pasteis de Chaves